JoseFelipeEscobar/Componente-de-tipo-clase-y-de-tipo-funcional-Profile-view/README.md

 <br>
 made with pasion ❤️‍🔥

-You can see the demo here: [Jose Escobar Profile](https://dice-game-api.herokuapp.com/createGame "juego de apuestas de dados virtual")
+You can see the demo here: [Profile view](https://profile-information-component.vercel.app/ "Jose Felipe Escobar profile preview")